8bitplus

 I also included a CPS2 kick harness (not connected in that last picture) to allow for 6 button Capcom games.

-The control system is wired to the Neo-Geo CD game pad standard, which is great for SNK and most Jamma games.
-The only problem os that the SNK pads only have 4 buttons.
+The control system is wired to the Neo-Geo CD game pad standard, which is great for either Jammer or Neo pads.
+The only problem with this is that the SNK pads only have 4 buttons.
 Luckily there were a couple of unused pins in the DB15 scocket that can take the extra button functions.

 Now I needed to get some game pads ready.